Sheldenburg/ai-engineer-template/README.md

 This is as cleanest as it can possibly get, in my personal opinion, for handling frontend API requests.

 ### UI library
 We use [Shadcn](https://ui.shadcn.com/ "Shadcn").
-Again, it's light-weight, all the UI components are imported as plain javascript code for transparency.
+It's light-weight, all the UI components are imported as plain javascript code for transparency.
 So, you can modify to suit your need.

-### Roadmap
+### Deployment
-Updating the docker compose file to include nextjs bit at the moment and we are planning to cast a video on deployment, so stay tuned.
+We are updating the docker compose file to include nextjs bit at the moment and we are planning to cast a video on deployment, so stay tuned.
 A friendly warning is this code was recently written (in 3-4 days), so there are still bugs.
 All pull requests are welcome!

+### Roadmap
 - Tidy up the error handling bit
 - Add task queue for long last jobs (Celery + Redis)
 - AI chat interface